 Spanish Tongue Twisters:

-Tongue twisters are fun to use as passwords.
-You can also ask students to memorize one a week from these five lists of authentic trabalenguas: Trabalenguas Spanish Tongue Twisters
+Tongue twisters are fun to use as passwords or as calls-and-responses.
+You can also assign students to memorize one a week from these five lists of authentic trabalenguas: Trabalenguas Spanish Tongue Twisters

 Here is a year’s worth of weekly passwords for your intermediate level students.
 They include historical expressions, rejoinders, idioms, wise sayings from the deep culture, tongue twisters, and some opportunities to express their opinions using typical upper level grammar and vocabulary.
 Knowing authentic, cultural expressions like these can help immensely on high stakes upper level tests.